-Flying ants and termites can look very similar.
+Flying ants (ants with wings) and termites can look very similar.
 Both ants and termites have a very developed social class structure, with different types such as soldiers, reproductives, queens and workers.
 They both swarm, which means that they send out winged representatives from their colonies to mate with the opposite sex from other colonies and find new homes.
 They can wind up either being in close proximity to your home or actually in or about your home.
-So how do you tell ants and termites apart?
+However, there is enough difference between ants and termites to readily tell them apart.

 One way to tell the difference between ants and termites is to take a close loom at their antennae.
 An ant's antennae will look elbowed on the ends, folding or bowing inwards and it will appear to be topped with a minute ball.
 The termite will have antennae that look like they are made up of strung-together beads and they will not be bent.